danielhones/context/README.md

 # Context

 See lines of code in context by folding/hiding irrelevant lines.
 Sort of like grep that also shows you the branch that leads to a particular line or function call/object reference.
 Imagine working inside a 5th or 6th nested if/else block with each block taking up more than a page of screen.
-Not a great situation, but it happens sometimes.
-It would be nice to have a bird's-eye view of what if/elif clauses lead to the line you're working on, without the clutter of the in-between lines of code and tracing through it manually.
-That's what this does.
+It would be nice to have a bird's-eye view of the if/elif conditions that lead to the line you're working on, without the clutter of the in-between lines of code and tracing through it manually.
+That's what this tool does.

 Right now there are tools for Python and Ruby, each using native parsers to build the abstract syntax tree.
 This might be a questionable decision since it means maintaining the same program in two different languages...
 So that might eventually change if I find a good library/libraries for parsing each different target language and can write something to provide a shared interface for them across languages.
 Until then, each file is only around 200 lines so it's not so bad yet.